fhstp/k-AnonML/README.md

 ## Setup

-In order to install the necessary requirement either use `pipenv install` or `pip3 install -r requirements.txt`.
+In order to install the necessary requirements either use `pipenv install` or `pip3 install -r requirements.txt`.
 Then activate the virtual environment, e.g. with `pipenv shell`.

 ## Code & Usage